sl2902/mlbookcamp-code/midterm/README.md

    ```
    bentoml build
    ```
+   Make sure you have Docker installed.
 Build a Docker container using bentoml.
 Replace the `tag value` with the successfully built model `tag` from the above command
    ```
    bentoml containerize <<tag value>>
    ```